dominiquedevriese/ogp-notes/effect_interfaces.md

 ```
 While previously, we had to choose one of the different logging implementations, we can now include all of them.

-By programming against the effect interface `Log`, clients remain fully agnostic of which type of logging they use:
+By programming against the effect interface `Log`, clients now have the ability to remain fully agnostic regarding which type of logging they want to use:
 ```java
 package businesslogic;